-- A $U\!Apply$ state corresponds to an ${\bf entry}$ node-control is about to enter the body of a function. - A CEval state where the operator is a variable is an exit node-a function is about to pass its result to its context. - A UEval state where the continuation argument is a variable is also an exit-at tail calls control does not return to the caller. - A UEval state where the continuation argument is a lambda is a call. - A CEval state where the operator is a lambda is an inner state.

-- A \widehat{CApply} state is a return if its predecessor is an exit, or an inner state if its predecessor is also an inner state.
-Our algorithm will not need to distinguish between the two kinds of $\widehat{CApplys}$; the difference is just conceptual.
+- A UApply state corresponds to an entry node-control is about to enter the body of a function. - A CEval state where the operator is a variable is an exit node-a function is about to pass its result to its context. - A UEval state where the continuation argument is a variable is also an exit-at tail calls control does not return to the caller. - A UEval state where the continuation argument is a lambda is a call. - A CEval state where the operator is a lambda is an inner state. - A CApply state is a return if its predecessor is an exit, or an inner state if its predecessor is also an inner state.
+Our algorithm will not need to distinguish between the two kinds of $\widetilde{CApplys}$; the difference is just conceptual.